 Everything, including the vegetarian choices, seems equally appealing - and, along with coeliac friendly, vegetarian and lactose free options, you’ll find Paul’s favourites highlighted too!

-Desserts will please everyone who likes a good chocolate fix to round off a meal, but there are other tempting choices too, perhaps including a seriously delicious pear, toffee & hazelnut crumble, with whiskey soaked sultanas and homemade vanilla icea cream...and, for the indecisive, there’s a dessert platter for two.
+Desserts will please everyone who likes a good chocolate fix to round off a meal, but there are other tempting choices too, perhaps including a seriously delicious apple, hazelnut and wild berry crumble, with custard...and, for the indecisive, there’s a dessert platter for two.

-Everything is appetisingly served on black slate or white plates of various shapes, with great attention to detail, specially colour combinations.
+Everything is appetisingly served and with great attention to detail, especially colour combinations.
 Service is good too - smartly groomed young staff are well versed in the menu dishes, regularly check back with customers and serve wine correctly.

 All round this is a great dining destination, offering excellent cooking in a relaxed yet professional ambience - and the commitment to support Irish producers is commendable.